gaddman/a4amp/README.md

 ### Endpoint stats
 Endpoint OS stats are sent to an InfluxDB instance, which can be the same as that used for the AMP measurements.
 Set server and credentials (if used) in `main.yml`.

+## Usage

+### Scripts
+Scripts are in the `a4amp/scripts` folder.
+Once installed, a probe or endpoint can be built by running `build.sh <probeID>`, tests scheduled by running `schedule.py`, and connected probes checked by running `probes.py`.
+The complete list of scripts includes:

+* `amplet.sh` - start/stop the AMP service on chosen probes
+* `build.sh` - deploy packages and configuration to a chosen probe.
+It is intended to be run once since it will rotate the SSH keys, so the corresponding playbook (`build.yml`) should be run as a regular task.
+* `capture.sh` - get a packet capture from a probe and endpoint, and upload to the management server
+* `cmd.sh` - shortcut to run a command on one or more probes
+* `localFW.sh` - apply the firewall rules used on the endpoints to the management server
+* `probelog.sh` - keep track of probe connections and disconnections
+* `probes.py` - show connected probes, or update the list from the AMP database
+* `schedule.py` - deploy the AMP test schedule to the probes, or review it to check for conflicts
+* `speedtest.sh` - run a selection of different speedtests against a chosen probe

+### Playbooks
+All playbooks are in the `a4amp/ansible` folder.
+Two playbooks provide the main functions.
+* `build.yml` - deploy packages and configuration to a chosen probe
+* `pushSchedule.yml` - used by the `schedule.py` script

+Other playbooks are included for convenience:
+* `localFW.yml` - apply the same firewall rules used on the endpoints to the management server
+* `ndt.yml` - run an [NDT](https://www.measurementlab.net/tests/ndt/) speedtest
+* `tcpdump.yml` - get a packet capture from a probe and endpoint, and upload to the management server
+* `updatePackages.yml` - update AMP or all packages on probes/endpoints
+* `vlan10.yml` - add/remove a second interface with VLAN10 configured, to allow connection directly to a UFB ONT or HFC cable modem.